Outlaw motorcycle club: Outlaw motorcycle clubs as criminal enterprises

-Relationships between outlaw motorcycles clubs
+Relationships between outlaw motorcycle clubs

 Certain large one-percent MCs have rivalries between each other and will fight over territory and other issues.
-Sometimes smaller clubs are forced into or willingly accept supportive roles for a larger one-percent club and are sometimes required to wear a "support patch" on their vests that shows their affiliation with the dominant regional club.
+Sometimes, smaller clubs are forced into or willingly accept supportive roles for a larger one-percent club.
+They are sometimes required to wear a "support patch" on their vests that shows their affiliation with the dominant regional club.
 Smaller clubs are often allowed to form with the permission of the dominant regional club.
 Clubs that resist have been forcibly disbanded by being told to hand over their colors on threat of aggression.

 In Australia and the United States, many MCs have established statewide MC coalitions.
-These coalitions are composed of MCs who have chapters in the state, and the occasional interested third party organization, and hold periodic meetings on neutral ground where representatives from each club meet in closed session to resolve disputes between clubs and discuss issues of common interest.
-Local coalitions or confederations of clubs have eliminated some of the inter-club rivalry and together they have acted to hire legal and PR representation.
+These coalitions are composed of MCs who have chapters in the state and the occasional interested third party organization, and hold periodic meetings on neutral ground where representatives from each club meet in closed session to resolve disputes between clubs and discuss issues of common interest.
+Local coalitions or confederations of clubs have eliminated some of the inter-club rivalries, and together, they have acted to hire legal and PR representation.

 Support clubs

-Larger outlaw motorcycle clubs will often establish localized smaller clubs that are subservient to the gang.
-These clubs are referred to as support clubs, satellite clubs or puppet clubs.
-They act as auxiliary groups, providing support to the larger club by propelling their influence further, acting as sources of recruitment and various other ways in return for protection and to bolster their reputations.
+Larger outlaw motorcycle clubs will often establish localized smaller clubs subservient to the gang.
+These clubs are called support clubs, satellite clubs, or puppet clubs.
+They act as auxiliary groups, supporting the larger club by propelling their influence further, acting as recruitment sources, and various other ways in return for protection and bolstering their reputations.
 Support clubs can also be used to help the principal club facilitate criminal activities.

 Regional scenes

-Although the outlaw motorcycle club subculture has a tendency to be associated with the United States, a large number of regional scenes have emerged transcontinentally within countless nations across the globe.
+Although the outlaw motorcycle club subculture tends to be associated with the United States, many regional scenes have emerged transcontinentally within countless nations across the globe.

 Europol has reported that there has been steady growth in the membership of outlaw motorcycle clubs worldwide since the year 2005.

 Australia

-Outlaw motorcycle clubs are reported to have first appeared in Australia during the 1960s.
-Here, they are commonly referred to as "bikie gangs".
+Outlaw motorcycle clubs were reported to have first appeared in Australia during the 1960s.
+There, they are commonly referred to as "bikie gangs".

-At present, there exist an abundance of outlaw motorcycle clubs in Australia - many of which are homegrown clubs (founded within the country) and have since expanded overseas.
-However, a good amount of the country's groups are chapters of international one-percenter clubs which originated outside of Commonwealth of Australia such as the Hells Angels and the Mongols MC.
+There are many outlaw motorcycle clubs in Australia - many of which are homegrown clubs (founded within the country) and have since expanded overseas.
+However, a good amount of the country's groups are chapters of international one-percenter clubs that originated outside of the Commonwealth of Australia, such as the Hells Angels and the Mongols MC.

-The year 2007 saw an increase of the country's amount of OMCG chapters.
+The year 2007 saw an increase in the country's amount of OMCG chapters.

 According to the Australian Criminal Intelligence Commission, there are (at least) 38 outlaw motorcycle gangs operating across the nation as of 2020.